 Most MAP transmission occurs from adult infected animals to young calves through the fecal-oral route.
 The organism is swallowed in manure-contaminated milk, water or feed; sometimes manure is swallowed directly.
 MAP is also shed directly into the milk and colostrum of infected cows in later stages of infection, providing another route of exposure for susceptible young animals.

 Another transmission route is in utero: a fetus may become acquire the infection from its infected dam even before it hits the ground.
+(Read this 2009 review by Whittington for more details.)
 The clearest example of this was an embryo transfer case managed under the strictest of research biosecurity conditions to prevent any exposure to MAP after birth (e.g., C-section birth and removed immediately from recipient cow, colostrum and milk collected from a different cow that was repeatedly test-negative bottle-fed, hay from uninfected herd pastures, etc.).
 While the embryo recipient cow was Johne’s disease test negative at the start of the pregnancy, it became strong ELISA-positive result in month six.
 After the C-section, the recipient cow was proven infected at necropsy.
 Two years later, the (very valuable) embryo calf was ELISA-positive and MAP infection was confirmed at necropsy.
 The recipient cow had been purchased from a herd with a history of Johne’s disease.

 There is no transmission risk through nose-to-nose fence line contact (unless contaminated manure is sluicing under the fence), through sneezed aerosols, or via artificial insemination or natural breeding.
 The most likely way MAP initially enters a herd is when a silently infected animal is purchased and introduced.